ArduPilot/ardupilot_wiki/rover/source/docs/sonar-sensors.rst

 .. image:: ../images/rover_apm2.x_setup.jpg
     :target: ../_images/rover_apm2.x_setup.jpg

-**PX4 Sonar Pins:** Sonar is now supported for Rover on the PX4.
+**PX4 Sonar Pins:** Sonar is now supported for Rover on PX4FMU/PX4IO.
 You will need to assign one or both possible Sonars to the appropriate "SONAR_PIN and SONAR2_PIN parameters in: Mission Planner - Configuration - Advanced Params - Adv Parameter List.

-The following PX4 "Pins" are available for Sonar use.
+The following PX4FMU/PX4IO "Pins" are available for Sonar use.

 -  PIN = 11 : The "airspeed" pin.
 Located on a 3 pin DF13 connector on
    the PX4IO board, but directly visible to the ADC on the PX4FMU.
 This